 Declared a prodigy as a young child, he assumed the identity of an artist from his earliest pursuits.
 His parents were both artists connected to Grant Wood through his colleague & former student John Bloom & his wife Isabel.
 Joshua’s young life included post 60′s off-grid communal living, Hell’s Angels babysitters, complete artistic immersion, and family tragedy.
 Joshua attended the Kansas City Art Institute and St. Ambrose University as well as later studying anatomy & forensic arts.
 Joshua’s fascination with digital sculpture and 3 dimensional printing technology began as a commercial sculptor and designer in the toy, invention and design, special effects, and product development industries.
 In the late 90′s he founded a boutique design and development firm servicing some of the largest global properties and corporations.
 He served as its president & CEO through 2008 after which he left his post to return to art.

-My work reveals a passion for the uninhibited and represents my quest for originality in the most literal sense.
-Incorporated imagery & influences include organic mathematics (phi, knot theory, fluid & turbulence dynamics), vermicular & arabesque patterns.
+My art reveals a passion for the uninhibited and represents my quest for originality in the most literal sense.
 Stemming from 2D linear automatism explorations (pioneered by André Masson and practiced notably by Joan Miró, André Breton, Salvador Dalí, Jean Arp, and Pablo Picasso), my “Tangle” series are intended to interpret and share forms evident in the mind’s eye but that cannot otherwise be described.
 My intent is to explore and give form to the architecture of the imagination.
 By disengaging the conscious mind I am able to examine esoteric visions before they submit to a recognizable metaphor.
 I am then able to capture and refine them into the forms I command offering the opportunity to study their identity and structure.
 Intentionally, viewers are invited to exercise their own translation of my work in much the same way a Rorschach inkblot elicits various interpretations.
 The forms and images become uniquely personal to the viewer through this psychological dialogue.
 My art bears qualities of neo-surrealism, tachisme abstract expressionism, and is invariably contemporary.

-Bolstered by the advent of sculptural softwares, 3D printing technologies and material engineering, my visions are now able to be realized sculpturally in archival materials including metals, plastics, & ceramics.
+Bolstered by the advent of sculptural softwares, 3D printing technologies and material engineering, my visions are now able to be realized sculpturally in archival materials.
 Never before have forms of this organic complexity been able to be developed and reproduced.
-Previous processes simply did not allow for it.
 This boon of technology is a revolutionary time for the arts and one which will be boldly marked in history.
-I am honored to be considered one the pioneers in the medium.
+I am honored to be considered one the pioneers in the medium.”